Scoutible

 75%

-of respondents felt one of the most frustrating parts of their job searches was: “employers can’t see my personality strengths”
+of jobseekers felt one of the most frustrating parts of their job searches was: “employers can’t see my personality strengths”

 90%

-of respondents doubt the accuracy of personality tests
+of jobseekers doubt the accuracy of personality tests

 60%